jmtilli/ldpairwall/AIRWALL_MANIFESTO.md

 port 25, without any configuration of the airwall.
 As long as there is only one server at a given port in the local network, the airwall will successfully allow a connection to be opened.

+(Note: this wildcard connection open has not been yet implemented in ldpairwall.)

 ## UDP hole punching